This page provides a directory of publications and reports related to the Rees Jeffreys Road Fund.

 Physical and Roadside Reports

-- Plantlife: Highways England have adopted recommendations from Plantlife’s best practise guide, which was funded by Rees Jeffreys Road Fund.
+- Plantlife: Highways England have adopted recommendations from Plantlife’s best practice guide, which was funded by Rees Jeffreys Road Fund.
 For more detail, please see the HE announcement.

-- Plantlife: a best practical guide, funded by a Rees Jeffreys Road Fund grant, was published, for highway managers, road engineers, operations managers, landscape architects and all those engaged with verge management and creation.
+- Plantlife: a best practice guide to Managing Grassland Road Verges, funded by a Rees Jeffreys Road Fund grant, has been published aimed at highway managers, road engineers, operations managers, landscape architects and all those engaged with verge management and creation.

 Events and seminars

-- Rees Jeffreys @ 70 Webinar Event: a report rethinking what we want our roads to do for us and an article in Highways.
+- Rees Jeffreys @ 70 Webinar Event What have the roads ever done for us?
+July 2020 : a report re-thinking what we want our roads to do for us and an article in Highways.

-- Round Table Discussion Paper: notes from a round table discussion hosted by the Fund on strategic challenges involving senior figures involved in future planning for England’s road network.
+- Round Table Discussion Paper June 2019: notes from a round table discussion A Fresh Perspective on England’s Roads hosted by the Fund on strategic challenges involving senior figures involved in future planning for England’s road network.

 The Rees Jeffreys Road Fund Library